England's coronavirus death toll rises 758 to 5,655

-England's hospital death toll from the coronavirus rose 758 to 5,655, the health service said.
+England's hospital death toll from the coronavirus has risen by 758 to 5,655, the health service said on Tuesday, representing a re-acceleration in the count of fatalities.

-The health service said 29 of the 758 dead had no known underlying health condition and were aged between 23 and 99 years old.
+Twenty-nine of the latest victims had no known underlying health condition and the ages of those who died ranged between 23 and 102.
+Tuesday's total represented a faster pace of increase than the 403 new deaths announced on Monday, which was down from Sunday's figure.

+An official with the National Health Service said the jump from Monday probably reflected the slower confirmation of deaths caused by coronavirus over the weekend, a pattern seen in the previous week too.
+The daily updates of the death toll in English hospitals include backdated changes for people who died in previous days but were not immediately registered as coronavirus victims.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)